Murder of Cara Knott: Aftermath

-Shortly after the crime and trial, a wave of incidents was reported when female drivers traveling alone refused to stop when ordered to by the police.
+Shortly after the trial, a wave of incidents was reported when female drivers traveling alone refused to stop when ordered to by the police.

 On November 30, 2000, Sam Knott, Cara Knott's father, died of a heart attack only a few yards from the site where Cara's body was discovered, where the family had constructed a memorial garden for her.

 Peyer has been denied parole two additional times: in 2008 (after serving 21 years), and 2012 (after serving 25 years).
-His next eligibility for a parole hearing was set for 15 years later, in January 2027, when he will be almost 77 years old.
-Peyer is serving his sentence at California Men's Colony in San Luis Obispo, California, which is considered a "country club" and "garden spot" among California prisons.
+His next eligibility for a parole hearing is set for January 2027, when he will be almost 77 years old.
+Peyer is serving his sentence at California Men's Colony in San Luis Obispo, California.
 At the time of his second parole hearing in 2008, he had "a nearly unblemished prison record" and "worked as an electrician at the facility" for years, making $52 per month in salary from the job in 2003.
 He had worked briefly as an apprentice electrician after getting fired from CHP while on bail before the trial.
-His third wife, Karen, whom he married 18 months before the murder and who visited him regularly divorced him around 2007.
+His third wife, Karen, whom he married 18 months before the murder and visited him regularly, divorced him around 2007.